Therapy in Holywood

 For confidentiality and to maintain a comfortable room temperature, windows will be shut during appointments.
-However, Windows will be regularly opened between sessions to ventilate the room.
-Please then consider that the room may be cooler as we approach the winter months.
+However, windows will be regularly opened between sessions to ventilate the room.

 Water will no longer be made available.
 Please bring your own water if required.

 Please do not arrive more than 5 minutes before your appointment time.
-This is to ensure I am able to carry out cleaning, ventilation etc. and be ready for our appointment.
+This is to ensure we are able to carry out cleaning, ventilation etc. and be ready for our appointment.

-Please message on arrival and I’ll meet you at the front entrance when the room is ready.
+Please message on arrival and your therapist will meet you at the front entrance when the room is ready.

-Be aware that in the event I or another client contracts COVID-19, I may be required to disclose your name and contact details in breach of our previous confidentiality agreement for the purposes of contact tracing.
-This is in the public interest and in signing this document you are agreeing to this change from our previously agreed therapy contract.
+Be aware that in the event your therapist or another client contracts COVID-19, we may be required to disclose your name and contact details in breach of our previous confidentiality agreement for the purposes of contact tracing.

-Appointments may be disrupted should I need to self-isolate due to a member of my family contracting COVID-19 or in the event where we are awaiting results of a test.
+Appointments may be disrupted if your therapist is required to self-isolate due to a member of family contracting COVID-19 or in the event where we are awaiting results of a test.